0xAX/linux-insides/Booting/linux-bootstrap-5.md

 So we're taking `ext_ramdisk_image` and `ext_ramdisk_size`, shifting them left on `32` (now they will contain low 32-bits in the high 32-bit bits) and getting start address of the `initrd` and size of it.
 After this we store these values in the `mem_avoid` array.

-The next step after we've collected all unsafe memory regions in the `mem_avoid` array will be searching for a random address that does not overlap with the unsafe regions, using the `find_random_addr` function.
+The next step after we've collected all unsafe memory regions in the `mem_avoid` array will be searching for a random address that does not overlap with the unsafe regions, using the `find_random_phys_addr` function.

 First of all we can see the alignment of the output address in the `find_random_addr` function:

 ```C
 minimum = ALIGN(minimum, CONFIG_PHYSICAL_ALIGN);